eltrino/diamantedesk-documentation/user-guide/tickets.md

 title: Tickets
 ---

-DiamanteDesk is a great way to improve customer experience by easily receiving, reassigning and taking care of any Client requests presented as **tickets**.
+DiamanteDesk offers a great way to improve customer experience by easily receiving, reassigning and taking care of any Client requests presented as **tickets**.

 Tickets in DiamanteDesk can be created through one of the following channels: